Workforce Development & Internships

 Present your work to stakeholders, receive final evaluations, and transition into job placement support with updated resume, references, and a clear next step.

-Built for Emerging Tech Professionals
+Built for Emerging Professionals

 This program is ideal if you are: